Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 Lambda, however, has no maximum concurrency limits.
 Although, by default, it is set (by AWS) to 1,000 (you can request more by making a service limit change request to AWS).

-After stopping, Lambda functions often suffer cold starts (up to 5 seconds), which may be a bit of a concern for latency-sensitive tasks but negligible for many other tasks.
-There are various ways to counter the latency, and once warmed up, the issue becomes negligible as the system becomes more efficient.
+After stopping, Lambda functions often suffer cold starts (up to 5 seconds), which may be a concern for latency-sensitive tasks but negligible for many other tasks.
+Various ways can counter the latency, and once the system is warmed up, the issue becomes insignificant as it becomes more efficient.

 Key takeaway: AWS has improved both Lambda and Fargate over the years.
-You may need to spend more time tuning Fargate to start up and scale as quickly or nearly as rapidly as Lambda, despite both having trade-offs.
+You may need to spend more time tuning Fargate to start up and scale as quickly or rapidly as Lambda.
 But once Fargate is running, it doesn’t experience latency and offers a more reliable option than Lambda for long-running apps.

 Monitoring